-Entity Theatre will present a collection of staged readings and short performances of plays on Climate Change, directed by Ashok Vasudevan (Artistic Director, Entity Theatre) and Katherine López (Environmentalist & Artist).
+Entity Theatre presented a collection of staged readings and short performances of plays on Climate Change, directed by Ashok Vasudevan (Artistic Director, Entity Theatre) and Katherine López (Environmentalist & Artist)

 - Oh how we loved our tuna – Amahl Khouri